 Green Egg Island

-Green Egg Island a.k.a Lan Pai is located at the eastern side of Tai Leng Tung.
+Green Egg Island a.k.a Lan Pai is located at the eastern side of Tai Leng Tung, near the Clear Water Bay.
 It was so-named since its shaped is liked a green pouched egg.

 Ung Kong Group